The popularity of metal stamping parts has only grown over the decades since it was first introduced and for a good reason.

 - Pre-plated, Mylar, and Wire

-This is a wide range of metals that can be stamped, which is why the process itself is quite popular.
+It is a wide range of metals that can be stamped, which is why the process itself is quite popular.
 However, before a type of metal is submitted to be used.

 It must be evaluated by engineers to ensure that it is the right one.
 Otherwise, the metal might crack or be damaged in the process.